 Enquiries on any radiation topic are received by ARPANSA via phone or email and are responded to by a dedicated team of ARPANSA scientists.
 Phone lines are open to the general public on Tuesdays and Thursdays from 11:00 am to 12:30 pm AEST, excluding public holidays, while email enquiries can be received any time.
 The TTAS program aims to respond to all email enquiries within five business days; however, some emails take longer.
 All email and call enquiries are logged, and data is collected on the type of radiation (e.g. EMR radiation, ionising radiation, UV radiation) and the specific radiation source (e.g. mobile phone base station, powerline, 5G).
 This data provides ARPANSA valuable insight into community concerns and risk perception trends.
 Data has been collected since the beginning of the TTAS program in 2016.
 The TTAS program is advertised on the ARPANSA website and by other government agencies and non-government organisations with a stake in radiation protection.
 More recently, the TTAS program is also advertised on ARPANSA social media channels.

 The EMR Health Complaints Register has only received 180 health complaint reports since it started.
 The number of reports received for different years is shown in Figure 1.
 The peak reporting occurred in the 2012–13 and 2013–14 financial years when 36 and 35 complaints were reported, respectively, primarily concerning smart meters, which were introduced in Australia at that time.
 However, in the last 6 years, an average of only 4-5 health complaints were received per year, with the 2020–21 financial year recording only two health complaints.
 This spans the period of the introduction of the 5G mobile phone network, which did not see a considerable increase in reporting.
 The most common EMR radiation sources and health complaints reported are shown in Table 1.
-Smart meters were the most common EMR source (n = 71), while headaches were the most common health complaint (= 92), noting that some reports included more than one EMR source and more than one health complaint.
+Smart meters were the most common EMR source (n = 71), while headaches were the most common health complaint (n = 92), noting that some reports included more than one EMR source and more than one health complaint.
 There were only three health complaints attributed to a 5G source.
 Due to the low number of reports received and the expansion of the Agency’s TTAS program, ARPANSA closed the Australian EMR Health Complaints Register in April 2022.

 Figure 1.
 Number of electromagnetic radiation (EMR) health complaints made to the EMR Health Complaints Register by yeara (click on figure to enlarge)